Eurostar passengers can avoid UK passport checks by having faces scanned

 A facial verification system has been introduced at St Pancras station in London.

-Eurostar passengers departing from London can avoid manual checks of tickets and passports by UK officials through a facial verification system.
+Eurostar passengers departing from London can avoid one of two manual passport checks through a facial verification system.

-The launch of the technology at St Pancras station is aimed at easing congestion.
+The launch of the technology at St Pancras station – which also removes the need to scan tickets – is aimed at easing congestion.

 To participate, passengers must use an app before travel to scan their identity document and verify their face and ticket.